 How To Choose Your Tiles

 You must select the tiles you need to use before doing anything else.
-You may be amazed with all the variety of options when doing this.
-Tiles may come in various sizes, colours, textures and finishes.
+The variety of options will amaze you when doing this.
+Tiles come in various sizes, colours, textures and finishes.

 The overall design and feel of the room and how you want that room to be, affects the type of tiles that you should use.